derive4j/derive4j/README.md

       // Reverse Get function (aka constructor)
       Requests::GET);

-  // If there more than one field, we use a tuple as the prism target: public static final Prism<Request, P2<String, String>> _POST = prism(
+  // If there is more than one field, we use a tuple as the prism target: public static final Prism<Request, P2<String, String>> _POST = prism(
       // Getter:
       Requests.match()